 01 // Defining the Design

 The first step to designing your space is to define what you’d like to accomplish.
-Between our initial phone call, design questionnaire and first meeting where we take photos and measurements, we’ll work together to nail down the scope of your project.
+Between our initial phone call, design questionnaire and two-hour in-home Design Consultation where we take photos and measurements, we’ll work together to nail down the scope of your project.
 This is the phase where it’s most important to give us all of the information you have up front so we can do our best work for you - just like a massage, the more you tell us what you like up front, the more you can relax throughout the process.
-Once we understand what you’re looking for we’ll create a proposal defining the items we’ll work through as well as a range on time and estimated price and present it for your approval.
+Once we understand what you’re looking for, we’ll create a Design Proposal defining the items we’ll work through as well as a range on time and estimated price and present it for your approval.
 Once we’re on the same page, we’ll collect our retainer for minimum hours and dive into your concept!

 02 // Concept Creation